 Read about living in RVs from online forums and visit campgrounds to get a feel for living in them.
 Watch youtube.com videos, read books, talk to others who are already doing it.
 If you are unhappy with your life — JUST DO IT — #TransitionNow to #FullTimeRVing.

 What’s holding you back from living “The Good Life?”Tell your adult children you are leaving and going full-time on the road.
 They can stay with a friend or another family member, and/or get a roommate.
 If you have young kids, they can learn online as you travel on the road.

 If you have a home start packing up things and have a garage sale every week.
-Many RVers downsize and just end up turning their homes over to their adult children, but their children must be committed to maintaining EVERY ASPECT of the home or Full-Time RVers should sell these homes outright.
+Many RVers downsize and sell everything.
+Many others just turn their homes over to their adult children.

-Most people said they have more friends RVing on the road than when they lived in houses, condos, duplexes, apartments, etc. so remember because of GMOs, which turns the brain off, many people don’t even speak to each other anymore in ‘bricks and stick’ homes and many RVers are eating even healthier on the road because they are saving money.
+Most people said they have more friends RVing on the road than when they lived in houses, condos, duplexes, apartments, etc. so remember because of GMOs, which turns the brain off, many people don’t even speak to each other anymore in ‘sticks and bricks’ homes and many RVers are eating even healthier on the road because they are saving money.